 Leverage.
 What is it?

-Both leverage and margin trading are borrowing money from a broker.
+Both leverage and margin trading constitute borrowing money from a broker.
 However, they are quite different.
 While margin trading is borrowing money to further invest in assets, leverage is when you take on debt.

 Leveraging is when you borrow capital when opening a position.
 It might be that traders want more exposure with minimal equity.